How to Nurture the Crazy Ideas that Win Wars, Cure Diseases, and Transform Industries

 As a consultant at McKinsey & Company, and co-founder and CEO of Synta Pharmaceuticals, Safi Bahcall spent nearly two decades of his life bringing big, innovative ideas to fruition.
 Frequently, this meant assessing and developing loonshots—the widely dismissed ideas whose champions are often written off as crazy.
 Along the way, he noticed the obstacles that innovators came up against, which seemed to stem from “the mysteries of group behavior.”
 As he dynamically explains in his book Loonshots, small changes in the structure of a company, rather than in its culture, can transform the behavior of the distinct groups involved, allowing innovation to flourish.
 Already a Wall Street Journal bestseller, Loonshots was recently dubbed a must-read “for people and organizations who are trying to increase their ability to catalyze more innovation” by Forbes magazine.

 In his talks, Bahcall shows how the science of phase transitions—think water becoming ice—suggests a useful new way of nurturing radical breakthroughs.
 He explains the mystery of why good teams—even those with excellent people and the best intentions—can kill great ideas.
 With humor, history, and a dash of physics, Bahcall offers audiences the tools to become initiators of innovative surprise rather than witnesses to it.

-Bahcall is a physicist and biotech entrepreneur who once worked with President Obama’s Council of Advisors on Science and Technology.
+Bahcall is a physicist, entrepreneur, and biotech speaker who once worked with President Obama’s Council of Advisors on Science and Technology.
 After spending three years as a consultant for McKinsey, Bahcall co-founded the biotechnology company Synta Pharmaceuticals, where he helped develop new drugs for cancer treatment.
 He led Synta’s IPO and served as its CEO for 13 years, during which he was named the Ernst & Young New England Biotechnology/ Pharmaceutical Entrepreneur of the Year.
 Business Insider, Inc. Magazine, and The Washington Post all included Loonshots, his first book, in their Top 10 and Must-Read booklists of 2019.